Pasteur Institute of Iran: Other branches of the institute

-The North Research Center of Pasteur Institute of Iran started its activity of Amol in 1994 with the aim of providing services to the five northern provinces of Iran.

 Educational programs

 Pasteur Institute of Iran is currently offering a Ph.D. in four disciplines.
-In recent years, the institute has ranked first among the medical research institutes in the country.

 Publications

 The Journal of Medical Microbiology and Infectious Diseases (or JoMMID) is an official scientific quarterly publication of the institute.
 It is an open access peer reviewed academic journal published in English since November 2013 and approved by the Ministerial Commission for Accreditation of Iranian Medical Journals on October 19, 2014.

 Vaccine Research is an international open access peer reviewed academic journal open-access peer-reviewed journal in English that publishes original research papers, review papers, and clinical studies related to all aspects of vaccinology.
 This interdisciplinary journal publishes the original high-quality research papers that contribute to the field of vaccinology - all original paper submissions across basic and clinical medical research, vaccine manufacturing, history, public policy, behavioral science and ethics, social sciences, safety, and other related areas are welcomed.